stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="figures/annual_disease_deaths.png" width=800>
 </p>

 So why did we go through all of this trouble?
 Well, like any problem, we like to have as much data as possible to make good scientific decisions, and compare results where possible.
-In this case, it is nice to compare COVID-19 to MERS and others.
+In this case, it is nice to compare COVID-19 to common flu and others.
 As you will likely find, as we did, if you are [older than 5 and younger than 60](https://www.cdc.gov/coronavirus/2019-ncov/index.html), you are more likely to die of a car accident, than you are of COVID-19.

-This notebook imports this data, and provides several plots with some analysis.
+This Jupyter notebook imports this data, and provides several plots with some analysis.
 Use your judgement and make your own decision.

 We will continue to update this notebook over the next several weeks, so stay tuned!